-In recent years, there has been a significant increase in the amount of Medicare Fraud charges brought against physicians, home health care agencies, chiropractors, dispensaries, pharmacists, etc. This is largely due to the increase in enforcement.
-The multi-tiered federal and state task force takes their mission seriously and is using a multitude of electronic and other sophisticated investigative techniques to locate and investigate the possibility of fraud.
+In recent years, there has been a significant increase in the amount of Medicare fraud charges brought against physicians, home health care agencies, chiropractors, dispensaries, and pharmacists.
+This is largely due to the increase in enforcement.

-It’s important to note the combination of Anti-Kickback statutes, False Claims Act, and Stark laws provide the government with a powerful tool to cast a very broad net.
 While Anti-Kickback statutes require intent, the intent element is minimal, and non-existent with Stark and False Claims Act allegations.
-Combining these statutes with the OIG Civil Monetary Penalty (CMP) provisions and the Cooperate Integrity Agreement (CIA) penalty or total exclusion provides the government with a powerful weapon to fight fraud.
+Combining these statutes with the OIG Civil Monetary Penalty (CMP) provisions and the Cooperate Integrity Agreement (CIA) penalty or total exclusion, provides the government with a powerful weapon to fight fraud.

-Chapman Law Group has the necessary resources and skills to walk you through the very complicated arena of Medicare fraud and health care fraud.
-Your counsel must be knowledgeable in criminal law as well as health care law and conditions of payment and/or participation.
-Health care law in general is stacked in layers and changes weekly.
-A violation of one statute often triggers 3, 4 or more violations of other statutes as well as professional licensing actions and possible revocation and exclusion.
-Do not hesitate to call Chapman Law Group.
+Health care law in general is stacked in layers and it changes weekly.
+A violation of one statute often triggers three, four, or more violations of other statutes as well as professional licensing actions and possible revocation and exclusion.